-A difficult yet opportune time for micro-businesses- and solution providers Singapore's home-based and other-micro-businesses overwhelmingly reported being negatively impacted by COVID-19.
-However, government grants and initiatives to help businesses tide through current challenges have provided support and created opportunities for both microbusinesses and solution providers to innovate and expand their offerings.
+A difficult yet opportune time for micro-businesses and solution providers

+Singapore's home-based and other-microbusinesses overwhelmingly reported being negatively impacted by COVID-19. government grants However, and initiatives to help businesses tide through current challenges have provided support and created opportunities for both microbusinesses and solution providers to innovate and expand their offerings.
 Solution providers that can help microbusinesses tide through challenging times will likely see higher adoption rates.

 For more information resources, solutions and digital tools for micro-businesses, visit The FinLab Online.